sawa-zen/vrchat-mcp/README.md

 ## Usage with Claude Desktop

 To use this MCP server with Claude Desktop, you do not need to run `npx vrchat-mcp` manually.
-Instead, add the following configuration to your `claude_desktop_config.json`:
+Instead, add the following configuration to your Claude Desktop config file:

+- MacOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
+- Windows: `%APPDATA%\Claude\claude_desktop_config.json`

 ```json
 {